 The Ph.D. in Public Administration and Public Policy is offered jointly by the AUM Department of Political Science and Public Administration and the Auburn University Department of Political Science.
-The degree is intended for students with public administration and public policy interests who want to develop the capacity to perform advanced research.
-This research orientation is consistent with National Association of Schools of Public Affairs and Administration (NASPAA) policies.
+The degree program is managed by a committee composed of members from both campus.
+The degree is intended for students with public administration and public policy interests who want to develop the capacity to perform advanced research as academics policy analysts in public sector agencies, NGOs and policy institutes.
+This research orientation is consistent with National Association of Schools of Public Affairs and Administration policies.

-The curriculum includes a 12 semester hour core consisting of four seminars covering organization theory, research methods and program evaluation, policy formulation, and public administration theory.
-Beyond the core, the student specializes in one of two tracks: the public administration track or the public policy track.
-The public administration track consists of three courses (with titles that vary slightly between campuses): public finance and budgeting; human resource administration;

-and organization theory.
+The curriculum includes a 12-semester-hour core consisting of four seminars covering organization theory, research methods and program evaluation, policy formulation and public administration theory.
+Beyond the core, the student specializes in one of two tracks: public administration or public policy.
+The public administration track consists of three courses (with titles that vary slightly between campuses): public finance and budgeting; human resource administration; and organization theory.
 The public policy track consists of a choice of three out of five courses (whose titles also vary slightly between campuses): American politics; comparative politics; international relations; political theory; and public law.
 Specific titles and course numbers may be obtained from the director of the doctoral program or either department head.
-Either track constitutes an additional nine semester hours beyond the core.
+Either track constitutes an additional 9 semester hours beyond the core.